 The history of the country with its gemstones is deep and rich as well as inseparably linked.
 For generations, the knowledge in searching and processing has been passed down and perfected, so that the local people have an excellent understanding of the sapphires and the most experienced traders, cutters and miners all come from the highlands of Sri Lanka.
 Highland complex

-This can still be seen today in the very traditional mining methods, the gratitude and pride of the people for this rare natural treasure and the harmonious cooperation between human and nature in sourcing the gems and the appreciation in further processing.
+This can still be seen today in the very traditional mining methods, the gratitude and pride of the people for this rare natural treasure, the harmonious cooperation between humans and nature in sourcing the gems, and the sophistication in further processing.
 Journey of a sapphire

-The people in Sri Lanka are mostly Buddhist, very friendly and hardworking.
-In Sri Lanka there are no serious environmental or dangerous working conditions, certainly no child labour or exploitation of workers.
+The people in Sri Lanka are mostly Buddhist, very friendly, and hardworking.
+In Sri Lanka there are no serious environmental or dangerous working conditions and certainly no child labour or exploitation of workers.
 The national regulations in Sri Lanka are probably the strictest in the world and therefore best for environmentally friendly gemstone mining.

-We have a great love and appreciation for Sri Lanka and this makes us happy together with the privilege of working with fine & fair Ceylon sapphires directly from the source.
-For our philosophy of a transparent & sustainable trade “from mine to market” we have designed each of our processes for the benefit of people and nature and are very happy to offer “fair sapphires” from Sri Lanka.
+We have a great love and appreciation for Sri Lanka and we have the privilege of working with fine and fair Ceylon sapphires directly from the source.
+For our “mine to market” philosophy of transparent and sustainable trade, we have purposefully designed each of our processes for the benefit of people and nature.
+We are very happy and proud to offer “fair sapphires” from Sri Lanka.
 Fair sapphires

 Lived Culture and Religion

-In the entire process of gemstone processing, we combine the experience and appreciation of traditional rituals and practices of our partners and employees with our goal of maximum sustainability and fairness and our critical eye for the finest qualities for our promise of value.
+We combine the experience and appreciation of traditional rituals and practices of our partners and employees together with our goals of maximum sustainability, fairness, and our critical eye for the finest qualities for our promise of value.
 This starts with the gemstone sourcing by mining, through rough stone selection and thermal treatment if necessary, to cutting and polishing and final quality assurance.
-We can only ever be as good as our employees who have an incredibly positive and passionate gift through their culture and religion and giving their best for the finest sapphires!
+We can only ever be as good as our employees who have an incredibly valuable gift through their culture to give their best for the finest sapphires!

 Our Local Miners – Greatest Respect

 In our small-scale mining operations, we employ only miners from the mining regions who have a great deal of experience in finding sapphires.
 Our pit and shallow mines are operated using traditional practices, as this is the safest and most sustainable form of mining, developed over centuries and successfully practiced for generations.
 Mining is, of course, physically demanding, without any mechanical effort, just using hoes, shovels, spades and baskets.
-This way of mining is historically so grown and culturally anchored.
+This way of mining is deeply rooted in the history and culture of Sri Lanka.
 Our miners are very proud of their work and see it as a calling to be allowed to search for and be directly involved in one of the rarest and valuable natural resources.

-The religion and the deep faith of the people, which has its firm place in mining activities, also plays an important role.
-Every morning a candle is lit at the mine surrounded by fresh flowers and the miners pray for a successful shift with many promising findings.
-Before the construction and initial setup of a new mine shaft, there is a large ceremony in which very special flowers and leaves are collected for a historical ritual for the welfare and prosperity of the findings of the new constructed mine.
+The religion and the deep faith of the people enjoys a firm place in mining activities.
+A candle is lit at the mine every morning, surrounded by fresh flowers.
+It is invariably accompanied by the miners prayers for a successful shift with many findings.
+Before the construction and initial setup of a new mine shaft, there is a large ceremony in which very special flowers and leaves are collected for a historic ritual for the welfare and prosperity of the findings of the new constructed mine.

 Our Cutters - Highest Appreciation

-The cutting of gemstones is a true craftsmanship and a fascination that you simply have to experience.
-A perfect interplay between what nature has created and what a talented cutter can conjure up from it.
+The cutting of gemstones is a fascinating craft that needs to be experienced first hand to be truly appreciated.
+The cutting process is a perfect interplay between what nature has created and what a talented cutter can conjure up.
 We are very proud of our cutters and are always fascinated by their gift and talent.
 Perfection is the result of the interplay of qualitative demands and the many years of experience in putting the sapphire in the best possible light by means of an ideal cut.

 It is precisely this difference that makes us different, that we create jobs locally and want to preserve the value creation in this unique country with our responsible, entrepreneurial actions and be a good, reliable and long-term employer for the wonderful local people and communities.